fairDataSociety/fairdrive-desktop-app/docs/index.md

 > **_Note:_**  Accounts only gets added here if you checked `Remember me` before login

 #### I have a `Portable account`.
-Can I use it alongside `Lite Account`?
+Can I use it alongside `Lite Account` in FDA?

 - Yes.
 If you created your account from the create-account-app, you can log in into id from FDA.
 FDA internally checks if the user has a portable account.
 So If you provide credentials of a portable account, you log in into that account.
 But If your user is not registered with a portable account, FDA creates a `Lite` user account and lets you use Fairdrive anonymously.

 #### Can I use `Lite Account` from other FDA installation or a different system?

 - Yes.
 Just go to `File => Account Details` from where you created the lite account.
 Copy the mnemonic.
 Then go to `File => Import Account`, where you what to import the account.

-> **_IMPORTANT:_**  FDA is still under heavy development and does not support parallel usage.
-We recommend not to use same account from multiple installations.
-Doing so might corrupt your data.
+#### Still confused about different account types?

+So we have this `Portable` account which can be used to log in from any fdp/fairSO-dfs dapps.
+But FDA has a "Special" case where you can create a `Lite` account to store your data without the need of a RPC connection or spending any token for on-boarding.
+Lite account can be upgraded to Portable account from our create account app.

+#### So basically it's the same account just different data sets?

+yes, If you use same the mnemonic to create a portable account your pods and files stay the same as they were in case of lite account.

+#### `Lite` accounts are non persistent?

+Lite accounts <strong>ARE</strong> persistent in the sense that the pods, files stays on Swarm, but not your user. it currently persists in the current FDA installation.
+You can use the mnemonic to access the same account on different FDA installations by importing.

+> **_NOTE:_**  `username` and `password` are just placeholders at the moment in case of `Lite` account

 [Bugs and issues](https://github.com/fairDataSociety/fairdrive-desktop-app/issues/issues)